How is the bed tax used?

 Approximately 39% of the revenues are used for out of area marketing to promote tourism in Franklin County.

-Less than 9% of the funds generated by the tourist tax are used for administrative costs.
 No local tax dollars are used for tourism promotion.

 What does the Franklin County TDC do and are you successful?